 The railway station is located in the middle of Jönköping city centre.
 The train company SJ runs most of the railway lines in Sweden.
 For information about tickets or national arrivals and departures, please visit www.sj.se or phone: 0771-75 75 75.
 Tickets can also be bought at the railway station and you are entitled to a youth discount until the day you turn 26.

 There are many places of worship in Jönköping.
 Some conduct services in languages other than Swedish.
 If you have questions regarding religious groups or traditions, please contact the University Chaplaincy.

 Visas for Sweden are required for citizens of some countries, check with the nearest Swedish Embassy or consulate in your country of residence.
 The application must be done in your home country, before entering Sweden.
-The Swedish Migration Board is responsible for visas, residence permits and extensions of permits.
+The Swedish Migration Agency is responsible for visas, residence permits and extensions of permits.

 Tap water in Sweden is of very good quality, tastes good and is safe to drink.